Diocese of Pasig: Historical background

-On June 28, 2003, few months after carving out the dioceses of Parañaque and Novaliches from the Archdiocese of Manila, Pope John Paul II decreed the erection of three more new dioceses in response to the surging pastoral needs of the faithful of the archdiocese.
+On June 28, 2003, a few months after carving out the dioceses of Parañaque and Novaliches from the Archdiocese of Manila, Pope John Paul II decreed the erection of three more new dioceses in response to the surging pastoral needs of the faithful of the archdiocese.
 With the promulgation of the papal bull Dei Caritas, the Pope officially established the new Diocese of Pasig and appointed Francisco Capiral San Diego, then bishop of San Pablo, Laguna, as its first bishop.
 The Vicariate of Santo Tomas de Villanueva was separated from the Diocese of Antipolo to be included in the new diocese.
 The diocese was canonically erected on August 21, 2003, with the installation of Bishop San Diego in the presence of the Apostolic Nuncio, Archbishop Antonio Franco, Manila Archbishop Cardinal Jaime Sin, and the bishops gracing the occasion.
 Bishop San Diego named the district's episcopal vicar, Rodolfo Gallardo, as the first vicar general, Roy Rosales as the first chancellor, Pedro Enrique Rabonza IV as judicial vicar, Amando Litana as superintendent of Catholic schools, and Manuel Gabriel as the diocesan pastoral director.

 In December 2003, Msgr.
-Gallardo was installed second rector of the Immaculate Conception Cathedral-Parish.
+Gallardo was installed as the second rector of the Immaculate Conception Cathedral-Parish.
 After he retired as vicar-general and cathedral rector in February 2005, he was succeeded by Bishop San Diego as acting parish priest and rector.
 The bishop named Ramil Marcos, his private secretary and vice-chancellor, as the second vicar general of the diocese and Roy Rosales as the fourth rector of the cathedral.
 In 2006, he appointed Orlando Cantillon as the new vicar general.

 During his term, Bishop San Diego worked for the improvement of the Catholic cemetery and the construction of the bishop's residence and diocesan offices within the vicinity of the cathedral.
 He started a retirement plan fund for the clergy and summoned a general pastoral assembly for lay leaders in the diocese.
 Due to the shortage of parish priests, he entrusted a number of parishes to guest priests as priests-in-charge or administrators.
 His term was marked by the papal canonical coronation of the image of Our Lady of the Immaculate Conception of Pasig in the cathedral on December 7, 2008, the solemn declaration of San Roque Parish in Pateros as the Diocesan Shrine of Santa Marta on February 7, 2009, and the establishment of Tanyag Chapel, which belonged to Sagrada Familia Parish, as a quasi-parish (Our Mother of Perpetual Help Quasi-Parish) on September 8, 2010.